codegard1/codegard1-gatsby/posts/connect.md

 6. Create an associated target that connects the backup2 target with the backup2 extent.
 Set the LUN ID to an otherwise unused number

 ![Configure ISCSI Portal](/assets/annotation-2020-06-03-133246.png "Figure 3")

+## Configure Second NIC on ESXi

+1. Create a Virtual Switch for ISCSi using the unused NIC
+2. Create a new Port Group for ISCSi, VLAN ID 0
+3. Create a new VMKernel w/ the ISCSi Switch and the ISCSi Port Group

+   IP: 192.168.2.201

+   IPv^ Autoconfigure: Yes

+   No Services